Olympus E-PL9 vs Sony HX400V

 Travel and landscape photographers will find it useful that the HX400V has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the E-PL9 and the HX400V are recent models that are part of the current product line-up.
-The E-PL9 replaced the earlier Olympus E-PL8, while the HX400V does not have a direct predecessor.
+The HX400V is a recent model that features in the current product line-up of Sony.
+In contrast, the E-PL9 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-PL9 was succeeded by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus E-PL9 or the Sony HX400V – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.